 We began as a humble WordPress blog with three contributors in 2013.
-We’ve now grown into our own independently hosted website with eighteen frequent contributors and dozens of guest contributors over the past six years.
+We’ve now grown into our own independently hosted website with about twenty frequent contributors and dozens of guest contributors over the past eight years.
 Our articles have been referenced on notable websites such as Fortune, Yahoo!
 News, Daily Dot, Vox, iO9, TV Line, XO Jane, Comics Beat, MetaFilter, The Backlot, Buzzfeed, The Mary Sue, Kotaku, and more!
 We’ve also been cited as a source on various online encyclopedias including Wikipedia, TV Tropes, and the Superwiki, as well as having our review cited on the DVD box for the film Undrafted.

 About the positions:

 - All members of the team must adhere to Geekiary guidelines, which will be shared via a Google doc upon completion of this form and after review of your application.

 - Contributors produce articles (300+ words) at least once per three month period OR contribute reviews for a specialized topic (a specific TV show/comic book/game/etc).